Ununennium: Chemical

 In the gas phase, and at very low temperatures in the condensed phase, the alkali metals form covalently bonded diatomic molecules.
 The metal–metal bond lengths in these M_{2} molecules increase down the group from Li_{2} to Cs_{2}, but then decrease after that to Uue_{2}, due to the aforementioned relativistic effects that stabilize the 8s orbital.
 The opposite trend is shown for the metal–metal bond-dissociation energies.
 The Uue–Uue bond should be slightly stronger than the K–K bond.
 From these M_{2} dissociation energies, the enthalpy of sublimation (ΔH_{sub}) of ununennium is predicted to be 94 kJ/mol (the value for francium should be around 77 kJ/mol).

 The UueF molecule is expected to have a significant covalent character owing to the high electron affinity of ununennium.
 The bonding in UueF is predominantly between a 7p orbital on ununennium and a 2p orbital on fluorine, with lesser contributions from the 2s orbital of fluorine and the 8s, 6dz^{2}, and the two other 7p orbitals of ununennium.
 This is very different from the behaviour of s-block elements, as well as gold and mercury, in which the s-orbitals (sometimes mixed with d-orbitals) are the ones participating in the bonding.
-The Uue–F bond is relativistically expanded due to the splitting of the 7p orbital into 7p_{1/2} and 7p<_{3/2} spinors, forcing the bonding electrons into the largest orbital measured by radial extent: a similar expansion in bond length is found in the hydrides AtH and TsH.
+The Uue–F bond is relativistically expanded due to the splitting of the 7p orbital into 7p_{1/2} and 7p_{3/2} spinors, forcing the bonding electrons into the largest orbital measured by radial extent: a similar expansion in bond length is found in the hydrides AtH and TsH.
 The Uue–Au bond should be the weakest of all bonds between gold and an alkali metal, but should still be stable.
 This gives extrapolated medium-sized adsorption enthalpies (−ΔH_{ads}) of 106 kJ/mol on gold (the francium value should be 136 kJ/mol), 76 kJ/mol on platinum, and 63 kJ/mol on silver, the smallest of all the alkali metals, that demonstrate that it would be feasible to study the chromatographic adsorption of ununennium onto surfaces made of noble metals.
 The enthalpy of adsorption of ununennium on a Teflon surface is predicted to be 17.6 kJ/mol, which would be the lowest among the alkali metals.
 The ΔH_{sub} and −ΔH_{ads} values for the alkali metals change in opposite directions as atomic number increases.